Week #39: Get your clean eating under control with freezer cooking

 Although theoretically you can freeze and defrost any meal, some foods are better suited for freezing and reheating than others.

-• (Cabbage) soups, stocks, and stews: You can freeze them as complete meals or a single portion for your lunch at work.
-One of my favorites is butternut squash soup.
+- (Cabbage) soups, stocks and stews: You can freeze them as complete meals or a single portion for your lunch at work.
 Self-made stock freezes well in ice cube trays or medium freezer containers (500-750 ml).

-• Cooked meat, meatloaf, chicken breasts, and poultry left-overs: you can use these alone or reuse them in sauces, soups or stews.
+- Cooked meat, meat loaf and poultry left-overs: you can use these alone or reuse them in sauces, soups or stews.
 My cooked shredded chicken I add to soups, casseroles, chicken salads and sandwiches.
 But I also store several portions of browned ground beef (95% lean) in my freezer.
 That way I can easily create spaghetti sauce, stews, tacos or burritos.

-• Quiches and pies: These frozen food delights allow you to satisfy and surprise guests easily.
+- Clean eating quiches and pies: These frozen delights allow you to satisfy and surprise guests easily.

-• Cakes and muffins: Just bake a little extra and you’ll have sweet and wholesome indulgences at hand when you expect guests.
+- Clean eating cakes and muffins: Just bake a little extra for your freezer and you’ll have sweet and healthy indulgences at hand when you expect guests.

-• Unbaked pizza dough: Store it frozen and use it to prepare a lean, self-made clean pizza.
+- Unbaked pizza dough: Store it in your freezer and use it to prepare a lean, self-made clean eating pizza.

 Most of the presented cooked dishes will keep for two to three months in the freezer.

-You can freeze sweet potatoes that are boiled sliced, diced, baked, or mashed.
-Freezing regular potatoes in the skin or salted potatoes can, however, affect the taste.
+Freezing potatoes in the skin or salted potatoes can affect the taste.
 When hardboiled eggs are frozen, the protein turns glassy.
-Less suitable are also meals with (sour) cream, yogurt, and other dairy mixed in as freezing causes flocculation.
+Less suitable are also meals with (sour) cream, yoghurt and other dairy mixed in as freezing causes flocculation.

 Once a month cooking, once a week cooking or double batch cooking are all possible options for freezer cooking.
 Currently, no prescribed method exists.

 And yet, to prevent being completely overwhelmed, I recommend starting slowly.
-You might want to choose a couple of healthy meals that you know your family will like, cook twice as much, freeze one and try them out as easy frozen meals.
+You might want to choose a couple of clean eating meals that you know your family will like, cook twice as much, freeze one and try them out as easy freezer meals.

 Or you can start even slower…

-Baby Steps: How to include this smart habit into your weekly clean diet
+Baby Steps: How to include healthy freezer meals into your weekly clean eating diet

 A great way to test if freezer cooking is something for you is by just focusing on individual ingredients.
 So many cooked ingredients can be frozen, including grilled chicken, browned meat, cooked lentils, beans, rice, and more.
 That way you can add individual ingredients to many recipes quickly and easily.

 Step 2: This week, cook a large portion of your staple food.
-A great time-saver for legumes is to use an instant pot.
 When it’s done, let it cool down completely.

-Step 3: Divide it into individual portions and put it into appropriate freezer bags (e.g. zip-top bags) or containers with a tight-fitting lid.
-Remember that air is responsible for freezer burn.
-Don’t forget to label what your food is and add a date.
-Now you have the staple food that you can quickly add to clean eating recipes to save a step.
+Step 3: Divide it into individual portions and put it into appropriate freezer bags or containers.
+Don’t forget to label what your freezer food is and add a date.
+Now you have your staple food that you can quickly add to clean eating recipes to save a step.

-My frozen homemade kidney or white beans are patiently waiting for me as perfect ingredients for my chili or a hearty bean stew.
+My frozen homemade beans are patiently waiting for me as perfect ingredients for my chili or a hearty bean stew.

-Step 4: When freezer cooking for several weeks, reward yourself with a convenient set of containers.
+Step 4: When freezer cooking for several weeks, reward yourself with a healthier set of freezer containers.
 An excellent choice would be freezer-safe glass containers like those from Pyrex or Corningware.

 1) Cool Down

-Cool down your nutrient-dense meals or single ingredients totally before freezing.
+Cool down your healthy freezer meals or single ingredients totally before freezing.

-Try to cool down ready cooked meals as quickly as possible.
+Try to cool down ready cooked meals as quick as possible.
 This is best done when you place your hot pot in your sink or in a large bowl, filled with cold water.
-Soups, stews, and sauces cool down faster when you stir them from time to time.
+Soups, stews and sauces cool down faster when you stir them from time to time.

 2) How to defrost safely